-❖ Integrating and Mining Bio-Data from Multiple Sources in Biological Networks, sponsored by the U.S. National Science Foundation (NSF), Medium Grant No. CCF-0905337, October 1, 2009 - September 30, 2013.
+• Integrating and mining biodata from multiple sources in biological networks, sponsored by the US National Science Foundation, Medium Grant No. CCF-0905337, 1 October 2009 - 30 September 2013.

-Issues and significance: We have integrated and mined bio-data from multiple sources to decipher and utilize the structure of biological networks to shed new insights on the functions of biological systems.
+Issues and significance.
+We have integrated and mined biodata from multiple sources to decipher and utilize the structure of biological networks to shed new insights on the functions of biological systems.
 We address the theoretical underpinnings and current and future enabling technologies for integrating and mining biological networks.
-We have expanded and integrated the techniques and methods in information acquisition, transmission and processing for information networks.
+We have expanded and integrated the techniques and methods in information acquisition, transmission, and processing for information networks.
 We have developed methods for semantic-based data integration, automated hypothesis generation from mined data, and automated scalable analytical tools to evaluate simulation results and refine models.

-♦ Big Data Fast Response: Real-time Classification of Big Data Stream, sponsored by the Australian Research Council (ARC), Grant No. DP130102748, January 1, 2013 - Dec.
-31 2015.
+Big Data Fast Response.
+Real-time classification of Big Data Stream, sponsored by the Australian Research Council (ARC), Grant No. DP130102748, 1 January 2013 - 31 Dec.
+2015.

-Issues and significance: We propose to build a stream-based Big Data analytic framework for fast response and real-time decision making.
-The key challenges and research issues include: (1) designing Big Data sampling mechanisms to reduce Big Data volumes to manageable size for processing; (2) building prediction models from Big Data streams.
-Such models can adaptively adjust to the dynamic changing of the data, as well as accurately predict the trend of the data in the future; and (3) a knowledge indexing framework to ensure real-time data monitoring and classification for Big Data applications.
+Issues and significance.
+We propose to build a stream-based Big Data analytic framework for fast response and real-time decision making.
+The key challenges and research issues include:

+- designing Big Data sampling mechanisms to reduce Big Data volumes to a manageable size for processing; - building prediction models from Big Data streams.
+Such models can adaptively adjust to the dynamic changing of the data, as well as accurately predict the trend of the data in the future; and

-♦ Pattern Matching and Mining with Wildcards and Length Constraints, sponsored by the National Natural Science Foundation of China (NSFC), Grant Nos.
-60828005 (Phase 1, January 1, 2009 -December 31, 2010) and 61229301 (Phase 2, January 1, 2013 - December 31, 2016).
+- a knowledge indexing framework to ensure real-time data monitoring and classification for Big Data applications. - Pattern matching and mining with wildcards and length constraints, sponsored by the National Natural Science Foundation of China, Grant Nos.
+60828005 (Phase 1, 1 January 2009 - 31 December 2010) and 61229301 (Phase 2, 1 January 2013 - 31 December 2016).

-Issues and significance: We perform a systematic investigation on pattern matching, pattern mining with wildcards, and application problems as follows: (1) exploration of the NP-hard complexity of the matching and mining problems, (2) multiple pattern matching with wildcards, (3) approximate pattern matching and mining, and (4) application of our research onto ubiquitous personalized information processing and bioinformatics.
+Issues and significance.
+We perform a systematic investigation on pattern matching, pattern mining with wildcards, and application problems as follows:

-♦ Key Technologies for Integration and Mining of Multiple, Heterogeneous Data Sources, sponsored by the National High Technology Research and Development Program (863 Program) of China, Grant No. 2012AA011005, January 1, 2012 - December 31, 2014.
+- exploration of the NP-hard complexity of the matching and mining problems, - multiple pattern matching with wildcards, - approximate pattern matching and mining, and - application of our research onto ubiquitous personalized information processing and bioinformatics. - Key technologies for integration and mining of multiple, heterogeneous data sources, sponsored by the National High Technology Research and Development Program (863 Program) of China, Grant No. 2012AA011005, 1 January 2012 - 31 December 2014.

-Issues and significance: We have performed an investigation on the availability and statistical regularities of multi-source, massive and dynamic information, including crossmedia search based on information extraction, sampling, uncertain information querying, and cross-domain and cross-platform information polymerization.
-In order to break through the limitations of traditional data mining methods, we have studied heterogeneous information discovery and mining in complex inline data, mining in data streams, multigranularity knowledge discovery from massive multi-source data, distribution regularities of massive knowledge, quality fusion of massive knowledge.
+Issues and significance.
+We have performed an investigation on the availability and statistical regularities of multisource, massive and dynamic information, including cross-media search based on information extraction, sampling, uncertain information querying, and cross-domain and cross-platform information polymerization.
+To break through the limitations of traditional data mining methods, we have studied heterogeneous information discovery and mining in complex inline data, mining in data streams, multigranularity knowledge discovery from massive multisource data, distribution regularities of massive knowledge, quality fusion of massive knowledge.

-❖ Group Influence and Interactions in Social Networks, sponsored by the National Basic Research 973 Program of China, Grant No. 2013CB329604, January 1, 2013 - December 31, 2017.
+Group influence and interactions in social networks, sponsored by the National Basic Research 973 Program of China, Grant No. 2013CB329604, 1 January 2013 - 31 December 2017.

-Issues and significance: We have studied group influence and interactions in social networks, including (1) employing group influence and information diffusion models, and deliberating group interaction rules in social networks using dynamic game theory, (2) studying interactive individual selection and effect evaluations under social networks affected by group emotion, and analyzing emotional interactions and influence among individuals and groups, and (3) establishing an interactive influence model and its computing methods for social network groups, in order to reveal the interactive influence effects and evolution of social networks.
+Issues and significance.
+We have studied group influence and interactions in social networks, including

+- employing group influence and information diffusion models, and deliberating group interaction rules in social networks using dynamic game theory, - studying interactive individual selection and effect evaluations under social networks affected by group emotion, and analyzing emotional interactions and influence among individuals and groups, and - establishing an interactive influence model and its computing methods for social network groups, to reveal the interactive influence effects and evolution of social networks.